alfischer33/My-Music/README.md

 # My Music
-An analysis run on my iTunes/Apple Music library to discover which artists I quantitatively enjoy the most
+An analysis run on my music library to discover which artists I quantitatively enjoy the most

 ## Jupyter Notebook